 Accommodation in Casablanca is considerably more expensive than in the other cities of Morocco.
 It is the economic capital and the most expensive city of the country by far.
 In order that you have a reference of the prices, they are enough similar to those of any European capital, so comparing it with cities as Fes or Marrakech, to sleep in Casablanca is expensive.
 In this post we tell you the best areas and hotels to stay in Casablanca.
-We also leave you with 25 things to do in the city so that you can enjoy it as it deserves.

 Where To Stay In Casablanca: Best Areas And Hotels

 If we have to recommend an area where to sleep in Casablanca, that would be the center of the city without any doubt.
 Casablanca is a huge city, the fifth largest in Africa, although most of its attractions are concentrated around the city centre.
 Furthermore, you will find the largest hotel offer in Casablanca: although luxury hotels predominate, you will also find some more modest ones.

 Casablanca is a city that has a reputation for being dangerous.
 We did not see it that way, although it is true that some locals warned us about the famous “tugs”.
 You have to think that being the most touristic area, the center is also the safest area, so everything counts.